smimram/Internship-Web-App/README.md

 1. Clone the project using:
 `git clone https://github.com/victor-radermecker/Internship-Web-App.git`

-2. Set the working directory of Eclipse to the root of the GitHub repository.
+2. Set the working directory of Eclipse to the repository `servlets-workspace`.

 3. Set the java development kit to jdk-14 which can be downloaded here: https://www.oracle.com/fr/java/technologies/javase/jdk14-archive-downloads.html